Jake Schum: Tampa Bay Buccaneers (third stint)

 On August 26, 2015, the Buccaneers signed Schum to compete with Karl Schmitz and Michael Koenen.
 By September 1, Schum was the last remaining punter on the Buccaneers roster after roster cuts.
 Schum made his NFL debut with four punts in a game against the Tennessee Titans in September 2015, nearly four years after his final college game.
 On August 28, 2016, Schum was waived by the Buccaneers.

 Green Bay Packers

 Schum was claimed off waivers by the Green Bay Packers on August 30, 2016.
 He re-signed with the Packers on March 8, 2017.
 On June 1, 2017, he was released by the Packers.

 Tampa Bay Vipers

-In October 2019, Schum was put on the 2020 XFL Draft pool and was selected by the Tampa Bay Vipers in the open rounds.
+In October 2019, Schum was put on the 2020 XFL draft pool and was selected by the Tampa Bay Vipers in the open rounds.
 He had his contract terminated when the league suspended operations on April 10, 2020.

 DC Defenders

-On November 18, 2022, Schum was drafted by the DC Defenders of the XFL.
+On November 18, 2022, Schum was selected by the DC Defenders of the XFL.
 He was released on January 21, 2023.